-All AI's teaching labs have a special responsibility on the first class session.
+All AI teaching labs have a special responsibility on the first class session.
 All IU undergraduates MUST sign a safety agreement for every chemistry class that they take.
 The safety agreement governs appropriate dress and behavior of students while in the lab.
 No student should perform ANY work in the lab without completing a signed safety agreement.
-It's your responsibility as a laboratory AI to go over the points of the safety agreement with the students.
-Point out where in the room specific safety equipment such as showers, eye washes, and fire extinguishers are located to the students as well.
-Only students who are officially on the roster should be allowed to sign a safety agreement.
-Often the students on the waiting list will ask to be in the room in case they happen to get added.
+It is your responsibility as a laboratory AI to go over the points of the safety agreement with the students.
+Point out where in the room specific safety equipment such as showers, eyewashes, and fire extinguishers are located to the students as well.
+Only students who are officially on the roster are to sign a safety agreement.
+Do not allow wait-listed students in lab.

-Every student in a chemistry lab MUST have completed the online safety quiz before they are allowed to work with any glassware or chemicals.
-The last step of the quiz is an electronic signature which has replaced the paper form.
+Every student in a chemistry lab MUST have completed the online safety quiz before being allowed to work with any glassware or chemicals.
+The last step of the quiz is an electronic signature, which has replaced the paper form.
 If your class is working in the lab on week one, you have to check that students have completed the quiz BEFORE you arrive at your lab section.
-Any student who has not completed the quiz or has checked the "No I don't agree to follow these rules" button cannot be allowed to do any work or even be in the lab if others are working.
-The quiz is administered through the University's classroom information system called CANVAS.
+Any student who has not completed the quiz or has checked the "No I don't agree to follow these rules" button cannot do any work or even be allowed in lab.
+The quiz is located in the University's classroom information system called CANVAS.
 Your instructor may have you make the quiz accessible from your individual lab sections page or may manage the safety agreement from the lecture sections page.